mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 This is a surprising result, as compressed sensing does not imply this per se, since the ability to reconstruct the BoW vector from its compressed version doesn't directly imply that the compressed version gives the same performance as BoW on linear classification tasks.
 However, a result of [Calderbank, Jafarpour, & Schapire](https://pdfs.semanticscholar.org/627c/14fe9097d459b8fd47e8a901694198be9d5d.pdf) shows that the compressed sensing condition that implies optimal recovery also implies good performance on linear classification under compression.

-Furthermore, by extending these ideas to the $n$-gram case, we show that our DisC embeddings with random word vectors, which are linear compressions of BonGs, can do as well as them on all linear classification tasks.
+Furthermore, by extending these ideas to the $n$-gram case, we show that our DisC embeddings computed using random word vectors, which can be seen as a linear compression of the BonG representation, can do as well as the original BonG representation on linear classification tasks.
 To do this we prove that the "sensing" matrix $A$ corresponding to DisC embeddings satisfy the  *Restricted Isometry Property (RIP)* introduced in the seminal paper of [Candes & Tao](https://statweb.stanford.edu/~candes/papers/DecodingLP.pdf).
 The theorem relies upon [compressed sensing results for bounded orthonormal systems](http://www.cis.pku.edu.cn/faculty/vision/zlin/A%20Mathematical%20Introduction%20to%20Compressive%20Sensing.pdf) and says that then the performance of DisC embeddings on linear classification tasks approaches that of BonG vectors as we increase the dimension.
 Please see our paper for details of the proof.

-It is worth noting that our idea of composing objects (words) represented by random vectors to embed structures ($n$-grams/documents) is closely related to ideas in neuroscience due to [Tony Plate](http://www2.fiit.stuba.sk/~kvasnicka/CognitiveScience/6.prednaska/plate.ieee95.pdf) and [Pentti Kanerva](http://www.rctn.org/vs265/kanerva09-hyperdimensional.pdf).
+It is worth noting that our idea of composing objects (words) represented by random vectors to embed structures ($n$-grams/documents) is closely related to ideas in neuroscience and neural coding proposed by  [Tony Plate](http://www2.fiit.stuba.sk/~kvasnicka/CognitiveScience/6.prednaska/plate.ieee95.pdf) and [Pentti Kanerva](http://www.rctn.org/vs265/kanerva09-hyperdimensional.pdf).
 They also were interested in how these objects and structures could be recovered from the representations;
-we take the further step of relating this to performance on a downstream task.
+we take the further step of relating the recoverability to performance on a downstream linear classification task.
-Text classification over compressed BonG vectors has been proposed before by [Paskov, West, Mitchell, & Hastie](https://papers.nips.cc/paper/4932-compressive-feature-learning.pdf), albeit with a more complicated compression that does not achieve a very low-dimensional representation (d>100,000) due to the use of classical lossless algorithms rather than linear projection.
+Text classification over compressed BonG vectors has been proposed before by [Paskov, West, Mitchell, & Hastie](https://papers.nips.cc/paper/4932-compressive-feature-learning.pdf), albeit with a more complicated compression that does not achieve a low-dimensional representation (dimension >100,000) due to the use of classical lossless algorithms rather than linear projection.
 Our work ties together these ideas of composition and compression into a simple text representation method with provable guarantees.

 ## A surprising lower bound on the power of LSTM-based text representations